zhou-1/COVISS-Lab-Research/Data/steps.md

 track mouse position: https://stackoverflow.com/questions/7790725/javascript-track-mouse-position
 More: https://www.w3schools.com/jsref/event_clientx.asp

-Therefore, only remaining solution is getting the current mouse while moving.
+Therefore, only remaining solution is getting the current mouse position while moving.
+what we also need to care for: after click mose, moving the mouse is valid; otherwise, invalid.